muditpathak8/playground/README.md

   - the new playground-alpha Artifact is running, and this Artifact still has No provenance

-# Create a Kosli Flow and Trail
+# Name your Kosli Flow and Trail

 - Kosli attestations must be made against a Trail, living inside a Flow.
   - A Kosli Flow represents a business or software process for which you want to track changes and monitor compliance.